toggler-io/toggler/README.md

 # toggler

-`toggler` is a Feature Toggle Service.
+`toggler` is a Self hosted Feature Toggle Service.

 The service designed to be hosted on public web.
 The service expects that public web request will be received from all kind of sources.